 What are Cash Investments?

-Cash Investments are short term investment assets (usually for a period of 90 days or less) that offer low risk and low returns to the investors.
-These investments are the highly liquid short term assets that can be converted into cash easily.
+These investments are highly liquid short term assets that can be converted into cash easily.
 These investments are also known as money market investments or cash reserves.
-Examples of cash investments include a certificate of deposits, Treasury bill, and saving accounts, etc.
+Examples of cash investments include a certificate of deposits, Treasury bills, and saving accounts, etc.

 - The amount invested in the cash investments usually offers the lowest potential return when compared with the other types of investment prevailing in the market but at the same time, they also have the lowest risk which can help the person investing in that to meet its short term goals without much risk.